Ruzgfpegk/gw-gravity-forms-custom-js/README.md

 WordPress Plugin by Gravity Wiz to add Custom JS to Gravity Forms.

-The plugin (under GPLv2+) mysteriously disappeared so I'm uploading a backup here.
+The plugin (under GPLv2+) mysteriously disappeared so I'm forking it here.

-I found a bug (differences between the legit JS entered and the rendered one) which may explain why they removed it, and if I find a fix I'll publish it here, but in the meantime: enjoy.
+I found a bug (differences between the legit JS entered and the rendered one) which may explain why they removed it: a fix has been applied in this fork.